Collaboration Between A/P and Payroll: Staying Connected in a Remote Environment

 About the Speaker

-Dayna is currently the Director of Payroll Operations at a major medical center in Chicago.
+Dayna Reum is currently the Director of Payroll Operations at a major medical center in Chicago.
 Dayna has been heavily involved in the Payroll field over 17 years.
 Starting as a Payroll clerk at a small Tucson company, Dayna moved on to be a Payroll Team Leader at Honeywell Inc.

 During Dayna’s time at Honeywell she obtained her FPC (Fundamental Payroll Certification) through the American Payroll Association.
 She also received several merit awards for Customer Service and Acquisitions and Divestitures.